 Monthly Archives: September 2020

-The Love of God is so incredibly different and beyond compare that it boggles our ability to believe in it enough to accept it.
+The Love of God is so incredibly different and beyond compare that it challenges our ability to accept it.
 No matter how much we have been loved by family and friends, no matter how famous and wildly adored we may have been by the multitudes, nothing has ever been more than a barely glimpsed shadow of the Love of God.
 To accept the unconditional love of God with our whole mind, to experience it with an open heart until our spirit is so filled with it that we can just let it overflow to others is pure grace.

-The Love of God can free us to see ourselves exactly as we are, fragile and unfinished.
-To then accept our need for forgiveness without guilt, just a true sorrow that sets us free from fear and shame and gives us grace to grow.
+The Love of God can free us to see ourselves exactly as we are, fragile and unfinished and to accept our need for forgiveness without guilt, just a true sorrow that sets us free from fear and shame and gives us grace to grow.
 It begins to not only free us to forgive ourselves, but also others.

 The Love of God can heal the insecurities that come from being tiny vulnerable humans in a huge unknown universe, insecurities that stunt our ability to love.
 The Love of God is the grace that uses our mustard seed of faith to begin freeing us to die to self and live again.